 - By default, signals are caught by gdb

-- Most cause execution to be paused for debugging
+- Some cause execution to be paused for debugging

 - E.g., SIGINT (CTRL-C)

 - Some are also passed through to the user program

-- Not SIGINT, but SIGSEGV and others
+- SIGSEGV and others

 - GDB allows you to change this behavior

 - info signal show current behavior

 - handle <signal> <option> change behavior

 - stop/nostop: pause the program?

 - print/noprint: notify the user w/ a message?

 - pass/nopass: pass signal through to program?